Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Test Systems and Data

 There are many types of data that can be collected from power grid systems.
-In our work we explore the use of two of these types of data.
-Primarily we use data collected by Phasor Measurement Units (PMUs), but in one of the tested algorithms we make use of $Y_{bus}$ information.
-The $Y_{bus}$ contains a different type of information than the PMU data.
-It is a full description of network connectivity and impedances.
-While the PMU data is more of an ``online'' data stream the $Y_{bus}$ is known a priori making it more of an ``offline'' source.

-PMUs, also called synchrophasors, collect data synchronously across the power grid.
+This paper employs data collected by Phasor Measurement Units (PMUs).
+PMUs, also called \emph{synchrophasors}, collect data synchronously across the power grid, providing an ``online'' data stream.
 These units are deployed to many systems throughout the grid and are time synchronized so that measurements taken at different locations can be correlated together.
-The data that we care about, collected from the PMUs, is rotor angle data.
-These data are collected at the millisecond resolution, between 30 and 120 samples per second, and gives a picture of the oscillation of the rotor angle at each generator.
-For each generator a time series of rotor angles is collected, $\vec{\delta}_i = \tup{\delta_i^{(1)}, \delta_i^{(2)}, \ldots, \delta_i^{(m)}}$, where $\delta_i^{(j)}$ is the rotor angle of generator $i$ at the $j^{th}$ time step.
+This work focuses on phasor data, the angle of the terminal voltage.
+These data are collected at the millisecond resolution, 100 samples per second, and afford a picture of voltage angle oscillation at each generator over time.
+For each generator, a time series of phasor values is collected, $\vec{\delta}_i = \tup{\delta_i^{(1)}, \delta_i^{(2)}, \ldots, \delta_i^{(m)}}$, where $\delta_i^{(j)}$ is the phasor value of generator $i$ at the $j^{th}$ time step.
+In both test systems, data are collected for 3.8 seconds, $m=380$, but, for generality, the symbolic parameter $m$ is used throughout the paper.
+In future work, a study is planned to determine how many samples are needed to yield a useful reduced order model.

-The other type of data that we care about is the $Y_{bus}$ matrix for the system.
-This is also known as the nodal admittance matrix.
-It is an $n \times n$ matrix (where $n$ is the number of buses in the system).
-The $i,j$ entry in the $Y_{bus}$ matrix is the equivalent admittance between bus $i$ to bus $j$, and zero if there is no direct connection.